surajsbharadwaj/terraform-ibm-powervs/examples/image-import/README.md

 # PowerVS image-import Module Example

-This module is used to import an image from catalogue images into cloud account if the image doest exist in cloud account This example illustrates how to use the `image-import` module.
+This module is used to import an image from catalogue images into cloud account if the image doest exist in cloud account.

+This example illustrates how to use the `image-import` module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->